Heron-Repositories/Heron/Heron/docs/source/autoapi/Heron/communication/source_worker/index.rst

    .. py:method:: update_parameters(self)

-      This updates the self.parameters from the parameters send form the node (through the gui_com) If the relic system is up and running it also saves the new parameters into the Parameters df of the relic
+      This updates the self.parameters from the parameters send form the node (through the gui_com) If the savenodestate system is up and running it also saves the new parameters into the Parameters df of the savenodestate.
       :return: Nothing